jadedocelot/Bin2rong/python/playground/manipulating_images/README.md

 catCopy = catIm2.copy()

 - So we opened the image and we copied the damn thing.
-Which now means that the two variables contain two seperate image objects
+Which now means that the two variables contain two seperate image objects which have the same image in them

+# LEFT OFF ON PAGE 394 automate-the-boring-with-python